ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 This module will allow you to generate multiple analysis and visualizations of your dataset.

 By this point, your dataset should be clean of contamination, refined with normalized read counts and curated taxonomic assignments, and ready for analyses.
 Let get busy!

+One report will be generated:

+* Analysis Report (README and PDF)

 <details><summary>Generate Figures and Analyses</summary>
 <p>